 7070.
-The court or judge shall order a proceeding under this division transferred to another county if there is no judge of the court qualified to act.
+The court or judge shall order a proceeding under this division transferred to another county if there is no judge of the court in which the proceeding is pending who is qualified to act.
 This section does not apply if a judge qualified to act is assigned by the chairman of the Judicial Council to sit in the county and hear the proceeding.